seqan/seqan/manual/source/Tutorial/SeedAndExtend.rst

         .. includefrags:: core/demos/tutorial/seed_and_extend/solution2.cpp

-A more complex case is the standard Bioinformatics approach of **x-drop extension**:
+A more complex case is the standard bioinformatics approach of **x-drop extension**:

 In the ungapped case, we extend the seed by comparing the *i*-th character to the left/right of the seed of the horizontal sequence with the *j*-th character to the left/right of the seed in the vertical sequence.
 Matches and mismatches are assigned with scores (usually matches are assigned with positive scores and mismatches are assigned with negative scores).